-FACTBOX-The Biden Cabinet: President-elect begins to build a team
+Factbox-The Biden Cabinet: President-elect begins to build a team

 NATIONAL SECURITY ADVISER: JAKE SULLIVAN

-Biden’s national security adviser when he served as vice president to President Barack Obama, Sullivan also served as deputy chief of staff to Secretary of State Hillary Clinton.
+Biden’s national security adviser when he served as vice president to Obama, Sullivan also served as deputy chief of staff to Secretary of State Hillary Clinton.

 HOMELAND SECURITY: ALEJANDRO MAYORKAS